Hiking the Puʻu Māʻeliʻeli Trail (Digging Hill Pillbox) on Oʻahu, Hawaiʻi

 Parking for the Digging Hill Trail is located on East Hui ʻIwa Street, as close to the McDonalds as you can find parking.

-On a different note, please be quiet if you’re going to hike the Puʻu Māʻeliʻeli Trail for sunrise, as this local trail begins adjacent to a residential area and does not need negative attention aimed at the hiking community.
+On a different note, please be quiet if you plan to hike the Puʻu Māʻeliʻeli Trail for sunrise, as this local trail begins adjacent to a residential area and does not need negative attention drawn toward the hiking community.

 Google Maps Directions: Puʻu Māʻeliʻeli Trailhead